Is side-sleeping with CPAP possible?

 Research shows that sleeping on your side may benefit your overall brain health.

-Does side-sleeping stop sleep apnoea?
+Does side-sleeping stop Sleep Apnoea?

-Sleeping on your side prevents your tongue from falling to the back of your throat, causing an obstruction to your airway.
+• Sleeping on your side prevents your tongue from falling to the back of your throat, causing an obstruction to your airway.

-Sleeping on your side makes breathing easier and relieves OSA symptoms.
+• Helps to make breathing easier and relieves OSA symptoms.

-Sleeping on your left or right side reduces snoring and promotes good airflow and lower back pain relief.
+• Reduces snoring and promotes good airflow and lower back pain relief.

 If you find sleeping on your side uncomfortable, consider using a firmer mattress and pillows.